Contents

 Summary

 To sum it up, edge triggering minimizes the transient and noise effects in electronic circuits while triggering the input.
 Moreover, the triggering allows devices to produce a smooth trigger that is much faster than external feedback loops.
-The devices will thus swiftly accept inputs, then accurately close off the entrance before changing the output and input values.
+The devices will thus swiftly accept inputs and then accurately close off the entrance before changing the output and input values.